 Medication

-Currently, there are no medications specific to OCPD and, with that, it’s unlikely to be initially recommended.
+Currently, there are no medications specific to OCPD.
+With that, it’s unlikely to be initially recommended.
 However, if you continue to struggle even after psychotherapy, your doctor may recommend an antidepressant. ¹⁶

-If you’re struggling with another mental health condition, such as anxiety or depression, a doctor is likely to prescribe you medication for that disorder rather than OCPD.
+If you struggle with another mental health condition, such as anxiety or depression, a doctor is likely to prescribe you medication for that disorder rather than OCPD.

 Other Ways to Cope with OCPD